Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Survey Design Framework

-\paragraph{Direction I: different design problems.} The first group of extensions retains the \textsc{PPI++}\ mean estimator and varies only the design problem (objective, constraint, or allocation unit).
+The first set of extensions retains the \textsc{PPI++}\ mean estimator and varies only the design problem (objective, constraint, or allocation unit).
 Because Proposition~\ref{thm:end_to_end} holds for any fixed allocation, the inference guarantees carry over unchanged to every variant in this direction: once the allocation is set and data are collected, $\widehat{\theta}_q(\widehat{\lambda}_q)$ delivers valid inference regardless of how the allocation was chosen.

 \squishlist \item \textbf{Cost-minimizing dual formulation.} The budget-constrained problem in Equation~\eqref{eq:opt_problem} has a natural counterpart: given a target weighted MSE $J_{\mathrm{target}}$, minimize the total human-data cost $\sum_q c_q n_q$ subject to $\sum_q w_q A_q / n_q \le J_{\mathrm{target}}$.
 Both problems share the same first-order conditions up to rescaling of the Lagrange multiplier, so the optimal allocation proportions are identical: $n_q^\star \propto \sqrt{w_q A_q / c_q}$.
 Only the overall scale changes.
 For a single question with unit cost, this reduces to the standard \textsc{PPI++}\ sample-size determination $n^\star = A_q / J_{\mathrm{target}}$, with $A_q$ replacing the classical variance $\Var(Y_q)$.
 See Web Appendix~\ref{rmk:dual_and_single_q}.